The 4 Finest Plastering Trowels For Beginners

 Weight & Comfort

 An effective plastering trowel should be lightweight and super comfortable in your hand.
-You will be holding this for a while, and heavy trowels can cause joint stress and reduce plaster quality.
+You will hold this for a while, and heavy trowels can cause joint stress and reduce plaster quality.

 I would always choose a trowel with a comfortable grip and plenty of knuckle clearance between the handle and the blade.
 All the best plastering trowels offer this.